nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

 1. Once all `314` rows have been written, return to the Kafka terminal and stop the consumer with Cntrl-C.

-1. Verify the output with:
+1. Verify the output with, all rows should match:
     ```bash
     ${MORPHEUS_ROOT}/morpheus/utils/compare_df.py \
         ${MORPHEUS_ROOT}/models/datasets/validation-data/hammah-role-g-validation-data.csv \